Step 4: Case Synthesis

 linked

-Using the title 'Engineer' or incorporating engineering titles into one's designation without actually holding the credential violates the Code of Ethics requirements for truthful public statements and accurate representation of qualifications.
+Using the title 'Engineer' or incorporating 'Engineering' into one's title without actually having the credential violates the Code of Ethics requirements for truthful public statements and accurate representation of qualifications.

 linked

-Engineers must clearly disclose their licensure status to avoid deception; however, engineers qualified as experts in non-engineering areas may provide non-engineering services in jurisdictions where they are not licensed, provided they do not rely on engineering qualifications.
+Engineers must clearly disclose their licensure status and the states in which they are licensed to avoid deception; however, engineers qualified as experts in non-engineering areas may provide non-engineering services in jurisdictions where they are not licensed.

 BER Case 19-3 analogizing